Maharashtra: Healthcare

 Health indicators of Maharashtra show that they have attained relatively high growth against a background of high per capita income (PCI).
 In 2011, the health care system in Maharashtra consisted of 363 rural government hospitals, 23 district hospitals (with 7,561 beds), 4 general hospitals (with 714 beds) mostly under the Maharashtra Ministry of Health and Family Welfare, and 380 private medical establishments; these establishments provide the state with more than 30,000 hospital beds.
 It is the first state in India to have nine women's hospitals serving 1,365 beds.
 The state also has a significant number of medical practitioners who hold the Bachelor of Ayurveda, Medicine and Surgery qualifications.
 These practitioners primarily use the traditional Indian therapy of Ayurveda, nevertheless, modern western medicine is used as well.

-In Maharashtra as well as in the rest of India, Primary Health Centre (PHC) is part of the government-funded public health system and is the most basic unit of the healthcare system.
+In Maharashtra and the rest of India, Primary Health Centre (PHC) is part of the government-funded public health system and is the most basic unit of the healthcare system.
 They are essentially single-physician clinics usually with facilities for minor surgeries, too.
 Maharashtra has a life expectancy at birth of 67.2 years in 2011, ranking it third among 29 Indian states.
 The total fertility rate of the state is 1.9.
 The Infant mortality rate is 28 and the maternal mortality ratio is 104 (2012–2013), which are lower than the national averages.
 Public health services are governed by the Ministry of Health and Family Welfare (MoHFW), through various departments.
 The Ministry is divided into two departments: the Public Health Department, which includes family welfare and medical relief, and the Department of Medical Education and Drugs.

 Health insurance includes any program that helps pay for medical expenses, through privately purchased insurance, social insurance, or a social welfare program funded by the government.
 In a more technical sense, the term is used to describe any form of insurance that protects against the costs of medical services.
 This usage includes private insurance and social insurance programs such as National Health Mission, which pools resources and spreads the financial risk associated with major medical expenses across the entire population to protect everyone, as well as social welfare programs such as National Rural Health Mission (NRHM) and the Health Insurance Program, which assist people who cannot afford health coverage.

+Maharashtra was ranked fifth in the Fiscal Health Index (FHI) 2025, with a score of 50.3.

 Energy

-Although its population makes Maharashtra one of the country's largest energy users, conservation mandates, mild weather in the largest population centers, and strong environmental movements have kept its per capita energy use to one of the smallest of any Indian state.
-The high electricity demand of the state constitutes 13 per cent of the total installed electricity generation capacity in India, which is mainly from fossil fuels such as coal and natural gas.
+Its population makes Maharashtra one of India's largest energy users.
+Conservation mandates, mild weather in the largest population centres, and strong environmental movements have kept its per capita energy use to one of the smallest of any Indian state.
+The high electricity demand of the state constitutes 13% of the total installed electricity generation capacity in India, which is derived mainly from fossil fuels such as coal and natural gas.
 Mahavitaran is responsible for the distribution of electricity throughout the state by buying power from Mahanirmiti, captive power plants, other state electricity boards, and private sector power generation companies.